 A brushed drill is a type of power drill that relies on carbon brushes to generate the rotating motion necessary to operate the drill bit.
 These carbon brushes are responsible for transferring electrical current from the motor to the spinning drill bit.

 For many, a brushed motor drill is considered to be more durable and long-lasting than its brushless counterpart, as well as being less expensive.
-However, we find that brushed drills also require more maintenance than brushless drills and may not be as powerful.
+However, brushed drills also require more maintenance than brushless drills and may not be as powerful.

 Advantages